AlFahiyanSiyam/AlFahiyanSiyam.github.io/README.md

 ## Purpose

-A step by step by tutorial to host a resume on the GitHub page.
-Jekyll static website generator and Markdown will be used for the process.
-This tutorial will follow the principles has been discussed in Andrew Etter's book Modern Technical Writing.
+A step by step by tutorial to host a resume on the [GitHub](https://github.com/) page.
+[Jekyll](https://jekyllrb.com/) static website generator and [Markdown](https://en.wikipedia.org/wiki/Markdown) will be used for the process.
+This tutorial will follow the principles has been discussed in [Andrew Etter's Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) book.